BTCIncognito/bitcoinincognito/doc/README.md

-BTCi Core
+XBI Core
 =====================

 Setup
 ---------------------
-[BTCi Core](http://BTCicoin.com) is the original BTCi client and it builds the backbone of the network.
-However, it downloads and stores the entire history of BTCi transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[XBI Core](http://XBIcoin.com) is the original XBI client and it builds the backbone of the network.
+However, it downloads and stores the entire history of XBI transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run BTCi on your native platform.
+The following are some helpful notes on how to run XBI on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/btci-qt (GUI, 32-bit) or bin/32/btcid (headless, 32-bit)
+- bin/32/xbi-qt (GUI, 32-bit) or bin/32/xbid (headless, 32-bit)
-- bin/64/btci-qt (GUI, 64-bit) or bin/64/btcid (headless, 64-bit)
+- bin/64/xbi-qt (GUI, 64-bit) or bin/64/xbid (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run btci-qt.exe.
+Unpack the files into a directory, and then run xbi-qt.exe.

 ### OSX

-Drag BTCi-Qt to your applications folder, and then run BTCi-Qt.
+Drag XBI-Qt to your applications folder, and then run XBI-Qt.

 ### Need Help?

-* See the documentation at the [BTCi Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [XBI Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php) or on the [BTCi Forum](http://BTCicoin.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php) or on the [XBI Forum](http://XBIcoin.com/).
-* Join one of our Discord groups [BTCi Discord Groups](https://discord.gg/YcnvMqt).
+* Join one of our Discord groups [XBI Discord Groups](https://discord.gg/YcnvMqt).

 Building
 ---------------------
-The following are developer notes on how to build BTCi on your native platform.
+The following are developer notes on how to build XBI on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)